Aluminum Extrusions Manufacturer in Missouri

 •6061 aluminum alloy.
 This alloy contains magnesium and silicon, and is used extensively as a construction material, most commonly for aircraft and automotive components, and in the construction of yachts, motorcycles, bicycle frames, camera lenses, fishing reels, electrical fittings, couplings and valves.

 •6061-T6 aluminum alloy.
 This alloy is heat-treated and artificially aged for structural strength and toughness.
-It is widely used in aircraft, boat and watercraft construction.
+It is widely used in boat and watercraft construction.

 •6063 aluminum alloy.
 This popular magnesium and silicon alloy is in the heat treatable category.
 It has a finer grain structure than 6061 and will provide the best cosmetic appearance after anodizing.
 It is highly corrosion resistance with good workability and weldability.
 Common uses include cylinder tubing, electrical bus conductor, and architectural applications.